Quantum networks theory: Generalized tensors and traces over quantum networks

 These generalized partial traces and tensors are powerful tools, but working with them sometimes feels like a step into the unknown.
 Our old intuitions about traceouts and tensors guide us, but sometimes they mislead us.
-We have as a result had to check the conditions of applications of several basic facts about the way these tensor and tracing operators interact with one another, leading to the Toolbox of table \ref{tab:toolbox}.\\{\em Again a quick note on notations.
-Throughout the paper, greek symbols $\rho ,\sigma $ represent trace class operators (e.g. states), capital letters $A,B$ represent bounded operators (e.g. transformations and observables.}
+We have as a result had to check the conditions of applications of several basic facts about the way these tensor products and tracing operators interact with one another, leading to the Toolbox of table \ref{tab:toolbox}.\\{\em Again a quick note on notations.
+Throughout the paper, greek symbols $\rho ,\sigma $ represent elements of the space $\mathcal{B}_1 (\mathcal{H})$ of trace class operators (e.g. states), capital letters $A,B$ represent bounded operators (e.g. transformations and observables.}

 A good rule of thumb is that usual intuitions about $A\tensorchi B$ will carry through provided that $\chi $-consistency conditions are met.
 In fact much of the attention in the proofs is spent keeping track of which terms get zeroed by the $\tensorchi$.